Central Coast Rhinos: Establishment and first AIHL era (2005–2008)

 2007 and 2008 saw little improvement for the Rhinos.
-In 2007 the team's sponsorship with Blue Haven ended so the team became known as the Central Coast Rhinos.
-On the ice the Rhinos continued to struggle and finished last in the league standings in both seasons, failing to qualify for finals.
+In 2007, the team's sponsorship with Blue Haven ended, so the team became known as the Central Coast Rhinos.
+On the ice, the Rhinos continued to struggle and finished last in the league standings in both seasons, failing to qualify for finals.
 2007 was particularly bad with just two regulation wins and one overtime win all season.
 Swedish centre Håkan Olsson was the team's top points scorer in 2007 with thirty-eight points, while Canadian Jon MacMillian was the Rhinos best goaltender with a save percentage of 0.834.
 In 2008 Swedish pair Simon Kummu and Markus Claesson topped the team's scoring and goaltending charts with thirty points and 0.807 save percentage respectfully.

-Ahead of the 2009 the Rhinos participated in the annual Wilson Cup along with the other three NSW based AIHL teams (Ice Dogs, Newcastle North Stars and AIHL Bears).
+Ahead of the 2009 season, the Rhinos participated in the annual Wilson Cup along with the other three NSW-based AIHL teams (Ice Dogs, Newcastle North Stars and AIHL Bears).
 The cup was played in the AIHL pre-season and acted as a warm-up event to the regular season to promote youth development.
 The home and away round-robin format was followed by a play-off and grand final.
-Central Coast won the 2009 edition of the Wilson Cup, lifting the team's first ever trophy by defeating the Western Sydney Ice Dogs 4–3 in a shootout in the cup final.
+Central Coast won the 2009 edition of the Wilson Cup, lifting the team's first-ever trophy by defeating the Western Sydney Ice Dogs 4–3 in a shootout in the cup final.

-However, the Wilson Cup triumph would prove to be the Rhinos final involvement with the AIHL and against AIHL opponents.
+However, the Wilson Cup triumph would prove to be the Rhinos' final involvement with the AIHL and against AIHL opponents.
 Central Coast's owner, Ellis Southee, did not sign a new license contract with the AIHL after disagreements around the terms of the new licensing arrangements could not be resolved in time for the 2009 season.
 The result was the withdrawal of the Central Coast Rhinos from the AIHL and the forfeiting of the AIHL license the team held.